meehien/caos/README.md

 - Hit Rate

 	This test determines how many attempts, on average, must be made by a client using a given map before it is able to successfully retrieve a block.
 This is determined in main by test 1, however as with each request clients improve their map knowledge of the store.
-The test accesses each block a fixed number of times (50 by default) and calculates the average number of attempts that were successfull for each access.
+The test accesses each block a fixed number of times (50 by default) and calculates the average number of attempts that were successful for each access.
 To prevent the modification of the store an intermediate store is used to cache modified positions for the duration of each access.

 Tests carried out by this program do not modify either the map or the file store.

 ### Requirements
 - GCC
 - Google Protobuf
 - LibSSL
 - pkg-config

 ### Setup
 Compile the project with ```make``` and run the resulting ```map_check``` binary.
 Command line flags are as follows: